Illustratien/Wang_2023_TAAG/README.md

 To reproduce the figure results in publication from Wang et al, 2023 (https://doi.org/10.1007/s00122-023-04264-7),

-please follow the following 4 steps:
+please do the following 3 steps:

-1. Clone the repository to your local environment
+1. Clone the repository to your local environment.
-2. Go to data repository on Zenodo (Wang, et al., 2023, https://doi.org/10.5281/zenodo.4729637), Please download the following two data from doi and move it to the *data* folder
-	* Wang_et_al_TAAG_2022_physiological_parameter.rds
-	* Wang_et_al_TAAG_2022_output_trait.rds

-3.Folder structure should look like this
+   Folder structure should look like this:

  R_script
    ¦--Wang_2023_TAAG.Rproj